-Taking into account the number of Executive Board members, the Executive Board and the Supervisory Board are consequently of the opinion that, on a board with only three members, a Chairperson or a Speaker is not required.
+Taking into account the number of Executive Board members, the Executive Board and the Supervisory Board are consequently of the opinion that, on a board with four members, a Chairperson or a Speaker is not required.
 In addition, the law for stock corporations is based on a principle of consensus, i. e. on a collegial rather than a hierarchical Executive Board.
 A strong principle of consensus has prevailed within the Executive Board (and previously within the management) since the company was founded.
 All significant decisions are made together by the full Executive Board at all times.

-3. The multi-year assessment basis for variable remuneration components is not essentially forward-looking and negative developments are not taken into account when determining variable remuneration components (Code section 4.2.3 (2)).
+3. The multi-year assessment basis for variable remuneration components is not essentially forward-looking, negative developments are not taken into account when determining variable remuneration components and there are no maximum limits regarding the amount of total remuneration and variable remuneration components (Code section 4.2.3 (2)).

-The multi-year variable remuneration paid to the Executive Board of Viscom AG (bonus II) is calculated on the basis of average EBIT for the last three years in conjunction with the achievement of a defined minimum average EBIT over the assessment period.
-The Executive Board and Supervisory Board are of the opinion that this variable remuneration structure compels the members of the Executive Board to focus on the multi-year success of their activities, as they can expect to receive variable remuneration at the end of the respective threeyear period only if average EBIT develops positively during this period.
-This arrangement therefore has a corresponding multiyear incentive effect with positive forward-looking characteristics.
+The multi-year variable remuneration paid to the Executive Board of Viscom AG (bonus II) is calculated on the basis of concern's average EBIT for the last three years in conjunction with the achievement of a defined minimum average EBIT over the assessment period and positive EBIT in the past financial year.
+The Executive Board and Supervisory Board are of the opinion that this variable remuneration structure compels the members of the Executive Board to focus on the multi-year success of their activities, as they can expect to receive variable remuneration at the end of the respective three-year period only if average EBIT develops positively during this period.
+This arrangement therefore has a corresponding multi-year incentive effect with positive forward-looking characteristics.
 In the view of the Executive Board and the Supervisory Board, the rolling nature of the three-year assessment period means there is no need to introduce instruments to take further account of negative developments.